madhin-prassana/Leetcode/README.md

 Day 3 -> 1.
 Two Sum
 [ Time taken: 8 m 44 s ] This is the first time I'm solving the question in LeetCode itself and not on Clion, hence the timer.

-Day 4 -.
-3. Longest Substring without repeating characters
+Day 4 -> 3.
+Longest Substring without repeating characters
 [ Time taken: 7 m 21 s ] Implementing Sliding Window Protocol with a Hash set.

+Day 5 -> 2873.
+Maximum Value of an Ordered Triplet I
+[ Time taken: 11 m 30 s ] Might not be the most elegant and is definitely not the most time efficient but brute force gets the job done.